jonnew/Oat/README.md

 since it is a multistep process.
 Here are some additional hints that worked for
 me:

+- I have found that its quite difficult to get NVIDIA drivers new enough to support CUDA Toolkit 7.5 to work on my system.
+If you have this problem, use version 7.0.
+- I have found that installing the toolkit via 'runfile' to be the most painless.
+To do this you will need to switch your system to text mode using
+  <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F1</kbd>, and killing the X-server
+  via `sudo service lightdm stop` (or equivalent), and running the runfile with root privileges.
 - Do __not__ install the nvidia drivers along with the CUDA toolkit installation.
 I found that (using ubuntu 14.04) this causes all sorts of issues with X, cinnamon, etc, to the point where I could not even boot my